 This is becoming a dilemma cutting into the bottom line of many organizations without proper SaaS management.

 SaaS use is growing rapidly – and will continue to do so for the foreseeable future.
-Gartner projects that SaaS will account for 45% of total application software spending by 2021.
-That spending is increasingly decentralized.
+Gartner forecasts that SaaS spending will reach $171 billion in 2022, an 18.1% increase from 2021.
+And that spending is increasingly decentralized.

 - Offer lower per-solution cost

-- Provide proof of concept prior to purchase
+- Provide proof of concept before purchase

-- Be implemented more easily
+- Can be implemented more easily

 - Scale with the business

-However, regardless of company size or experience, the growing adoption of SaaS also challenges business leaders to find new ways to safeguard value, demonstrate ROI, and prevent risk with this large area of investment.
+Regardless of company size or experience, the growing adoption of SaaS also challenges business leaders to find new ways to safeguard value, demonstrate ROI, and prevent risk with this large area of investment.

-- Improve organizational security and data protection
+- Improves organizational security and data protection

-SaaS Renewal Strategy
+Goals of a SaaS Renewal Strategy